redox-os/book/src/ch02-08-asking-questions.md

 Join the [Redox Chat](./ch13-01-chat.md).
 It is the best method to **chat with the Redox team**.

-You can find historical questions in [our Discourse Redox-os Forum](https://discourse.redox-os.org/).
+You can find historical questions in our [Discourse Forum](https://discourse.redox-os.org/).

-If you would like to report Redox Issues, please do so here [GitLab Redox Project Issues](https://gitlab.redox-os.org/redox-os/redox/-/issues) and click the [New Issue](https://gitlab.redox-os.org/redox-os/redox/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) button.
+If you would like to report Redox Issues, please do so here [Redox Project GitLab Issues](https://gitlab.redox-os.org/redox-os/redox/-/issues) and click the [New Issue](https://gitlab.redox-os.org/redox-os/redox/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) button.